 And it all started when he was just 15 years old.
 After joining the British Royal Navy, Irvine began working in the kitchen and quickly attracted the attention of his superiors.
-They sent him to work aboard a yacht where the royal family regularly dined.
+Irvine was sent to work aboard a yacht where the royal family regularly dined.

 Trisha Yearwood: Country Music Superstar

-A three-time Grammy winner, Yearwood boasts 19 top 10 singles and is considered one of the biggest stars in country music.
+A three-time Grammy winner, Yearwood boasts 19 top 10 songs and is considered one of the biggest stars in country music.
 She has a net worth of $40 million.

 Ever since she landed her own show on Food Network, “Trisha’s Southern Kitchen,” Trisha Yearwood has been a star in the celebrity cooking world.